Some stories don’t go the way you planned.

 During recovery, I cycled around the world following the Tropic of Cancer, raising awareness of early detection of male cancers.
 By the time I returned, banking no longer felt like the right path.
 I wanted my work to have a more tangible impact.

-The company became insolvent just a week after the furlough scheme ended.
+The company I worked for became insolvent just a week after the furlough scheme ended.
 Around the same time, our home was devastated by dry rot that wasn’t covered by insurance.
 Holly and I lost our income, our home, our savings—almost everything we’d worked for.

-It forced us to ask a simple question: if we had to start again, what kind of life did we actually want?
+It forced us to ask a simple question: if we had to start again, what kind of life did we actually want, for us and our young daughter.

 For us, the answer was to be closer to nature.